Set redress

 In film, a redress is the redecoration of an existing movie set so that it can double for another set.
-This saves the trouble and expenses of constructing a second, new set, though they face the difficulty of doing it so the average viewer does not notice the same set is reused.
+This saves the trouble and expense of constructing a second, new set, though they face the difficulty of doing it so the average viewer does not notice the same set is reused.
 Also there could be logistical problems, such as conflicting shooting schedules, continuity if the set is not quite the same as it was (if it should be the same) or different (if it should be).
 The latter problem arises because the set dresser may be unaware of changes created by the action.

 Examples

 A good example of a successful redress occurred in the film Star Trek II: The Wrath of Khan where the bridges of the Enterprise and the Reliant were filmed on the same set.
 Some of the reasons for its success are as follows: